rdraschwandtner/advancedlistoperations/README.md

 # listoperations
-This package is enhancing Python's built-in list operations
+This package is enhancing Python's built-in list operations with artithmetic operations while preserving the structure of the lists.

 Useage:
 ```Python